-Stars and Stripes closure ordered by Pentagon as lawmakers push to save legendary military newspaper
+Stars and Stripes closure ordered by Pentagon as Trump, lawmakers signal push to save legendary military newspaper

 The House has already passed a funding bill that includes money for Stars and Stripes, although the Senate hasn’t yet acted.
 Once it does so, the two bills must be reconciled.

-Sen. Lindsey Graham (R-S.C.), a close ally of President Trump and a military veteran, has also urged Esper to continue Stars and Stripes’ funding until Congress has completed a spending bill.
+Sen. Lindsey O. Graham (R-S.C.), a close ally of President Trump and a military veteran, has also urged Esper to continue Stars and Stripes’ funding until Congress has completed a spending bill.

-The sentiment was echoed by Ernie Gates, ombudman for the newspaper.
+The sentiment was echoed by Ernie Gates, ombudsman for the newspaper.
 “Shutting it down would be fatal interference and permanent censorship of a unique First Amendment organization that has served U.S. troops reliably for generations,” Gates said.
 “To shut down Stars and Stripes on Oct.
-1 would also defy the expressed will of the House and pre-empt full consideration by the Senate.”
+1 would also defy the expressed will of the House and preempt full consideration by the Senate.”